nfarring/redisrpc/README.markdown

 Calculator Example
 ------------------
-Each language implementation uses the same client and server example based off of a mutable calculator object.
+Each library implementation uses the same client and server example based off of a mutable calculator object.
 The clients and servers from different languages are interoperable.